home-assistant/developers.home-assistant/blog/2024-04-13-deprecate_async_track_state_change.md

 `async_track_state_change` is deprecated and will be removed in Home Assistant 2025.5. `async_track_state_change_event` should be used instead.

 `async_track_state_change` always creates a top-level listener for `EVENT_STATE_CHANGED`, which would have to reject all state changes that did not match the desired entities.
-This design presented a performance problem when there were many integrations using `async_track_state_change`. `async_track_state_change` has been phased out in `core` since the introduction of `async_track_state_change`, with the last instance being removed in 2024.5.
+This design presented a performance problem when there were many integrations using `async_track_state_change`. `async_track_state_change` has been phased out in `core` since the introduction of `async_track_state_change_event`, with the last instance being removed in 2024.5.

 Example with `async_track_state_change`: